airbytehq/airbyte/docs/connector-development/config-based/understanding-the-yaml-file/partition-router.md

 ## SubstreamPartitionRouter

-Substreams are streams that depend on the records on another stream
+Substreams are streams that depend on the records of another stream

 We might for instance want to read all the commits for a given repository (parent stream).